 authors and performers or their representatives are entitled to claim additional, appropriate and fair remuneration from the party with whom they entered into a contract for the exploitation of their rights [—] when the remuneration originally agreed turns out to be disproportionately low compared to all the subsequent relevant revenues derived from the exploitation of the works or performances.

-- to thoroughly describe in the agreement with authors all the elements that led to the calculation of the agreed remuneration since such features will be potentially taken into account by a court to assess whether the remuneration was fair;
+- to thoroughly describe in the agreement with authors all the elements that led to the calculation of the agreed remuneration since such features will be potentially taken into account by a court to assess whether the compensation was fair;

 - disclose to authors the information necessary to understand the level of revenues generated through the game, setting such disclosure to the very minimum required to comply with the regulatory obligation; and